ejstover/GreatMigration/README.md

 Tools for converting Cisco switch port configurations and pushing them to Mist.

+Copy `backend/.env.sample` to `backend/.env` and update the values with your own credentials before running the backend.

 ## Authentication

-The backend supports pluggable authentication.
-Select the method with the `AUTH_METHOD` environment variable:
+The backend supports pluggable authentication and **requires** the `AUTH_METHOD` environment variable to be set.
+If it's missing, the server responds with a setup page that links back to this README.
+Choose one of the following values:

 - `local` – authenticate against a list of username/password pairs stored in the `LOCAL_USERS` environment variable (`user1:pass1,user2:pass2`).
 Users listed in